TVR28/Multimodal-AI-Assistant/README.md

 python multimodal_ai_assistant.py
 ```

+or run the google colab  `Multimodal_AI_Assistant_Llava7B.ipynb` notebook with a T4 GPU.
 ## Usage

 The Multimodal AI Assistant provides an interactive interface for users to engage with AI through voice and images: